-- The English dub of Sword Art Online are comedy gold.
-Including the Running Gag of Klien's mess-up lines and a lot of Innocent Innuendo jokes including Portuguese Breakfast.
+- The English dub outtakes of Sword Art Online are comedy gold.
+Including the Running Gag of Klein's messed-up lines and a lot of Innocent Innuendo jokes, including Portuguese breakfast.

-: *after Kirito toss his coat at her* Holy *bleeps*
+: *after Kirito tosses his coat at her* Holy *bleep*

 !
 This smells like feet!

-Cayna : *while hanging and stabbed on the chest * Guys...err...little help here...that hurts...anybody?
+Caynz: *while hanging and stabbed on the chest* Guys... err... little help here... that hurts... anybody?

 Oberon: What a surprise...